Media Resilience in Eastern Europe & Eurasia

 Director of Partnerships and Communications

-Media resilience is one of three of AidData's research focus in the Europe & Eurasia region.
-Learn more about our research on civic space and energy security in the region.
+Media resilience is one of three AidData focus areas in the region.
+Learn more about our research on civic space and energy security.

 Media Resilience Index

-Developing a theoretically-driven conceptualization and taxonomy, AidData researchers measured three dimensions of resilience: journalists and media as content suppliers; citizens as consumers of that information; and government institutions as regulators.
-The resulting Media Resilience to Malign Influence (MRMI) index incorporates data collected to measure each of these three components for 17 E&E countries from 2010 to 2020, along with a composite score.
+AidData researchers measured three key dimensions of resilience: (1) journalists and the media as content suppliers; (2) citizens as consumers of that information; and (3) government institutions as regulators.
+The resulting Media Resilience to Malign Influence (MRMI) index, featured in the Standing Firm?
+Measuring Resilience to Malign Foreign Influence in European & Eurasian Media report, incorporates data collected on each of these three components for 17 countries from 2010-2020 and provides a composite score, facilitating cross-comparability over time.

 Media Ownership Country Reports